 NSRI staff will present a Nonviolence workshop to parents and guardians at any school site in Rhode Island.
 Price dependent on length of time of the workshop.

 NSRI staff will conduct a 40 hour training to certify middle and high school students as Youth Trainers.
 Goal: trained students will be role models and teachers of the Kingian Nonviolence principles and strategies for their peers, and for younger students.

 NSRI staff will conduct book clubs for educators, parents, and guardians.
-These are suggested titles:
+These are suggested titles (other books may be suggested by the school):

 How to be an Antiracist, by Ibram X. Kendi